Welcome to today's edition of the Rush 24-7 podcast.

 They can watch porn, but they can't go to gaming websites.

-They can't go to controvers controversial opinion websites.
+They can't go to controversial opinion websites.

-Very strange, ladies and gentlemen, very, very sponge.
+Very strange, ladies and gentlemen.

-Uh actually it's not very str it's not strange at all.
+Actually, it's not strange at all.

-This is this is what totalitarian authoritarian thugs do.
+This is what totalitarian, authoritarian thugs do.

-And this is big sis, Janet Napolitano acting on orders from the top at the regime.
+And this is Big Sis, Janet Napolitano, acting on orders from the top at the regime.

-So while Obama's out there, and I'm not making these speeches up that he made, he's out there telling young skulls full of mush, hell yeah, if you listen to Limbaugh, go read the Huffington Post.
+He's out there telling young skulls full of mush, oh yeah, if you listen to Limbaugh, go read the Huffington and Puffington Post.

-Except if you work for me, then you can't.
+Expose yourself to all kinds of ideas, except if you work for me, then you can't.

-Uh Kevin in Missoula, Montana.
+Kevin in Missoula, Montana.

 Great to have you.